 Increasing a computer’s main memory has traditionally been the cheapest and easiest way to improve performance (with the current low price of most hardware, this may no longer be the case).
 This is true for any computer whether you use it for gaming or not.
 The more memory a computer has, the faster it runs but only to a certain point.
 For example, if your computer has 2GB of RAM and you double it to 4GB, it might make the computer run twice as fast.
 That means an increase of 100%.
 Doubling it again to 8GB might only increase the speed another 25% and doubling it to 16GB might only increase the computer’s speed an additional 5%.
 These percentages are not meant to be accurate and are only used as examples.
 My point is, the more memory you add, the less of a difference it makes.

 Whether or not you see an increase in speed depends on what you’re doing.
 For certain tasks you won’t see a difference between 4GB and 16GB but if you’re playing a modern, demanding game, you would definitely see a difference.
 To repeat, adding more RAM can definitely speed up your computer but eventually, you would reach a point where adding more RAM accomplishes absolutely nothing.
 Keep in mind that the amount of memory your computer has is much more important than the speed of your computer’s memory.
 Look at your game developer’s recommended requirements (not minimum requirements).
 Ideally, you want your computer to have more main memory than the game manufacturer recommends.
 If that is already the case then your problem is not caused by a lack of memory.

-Read more about choosing the right memory in the “How I Research” menu.
+Read more about choosing the right memory in the “Research Tips” menu.
 Click here to go there now.